Jupemon/video-requester/README.md

 ## Future plans

 I plan on adding Hashing for the database and splitting the project into two seperate frontend clients.
-This helps with security and lightens the project size.
+This should reduce the project size and increase security.